 Interstitial Lung Disease/Pneumonitis: TYKERB has been associated with interstitial lung disease and pneumonitis.
 Patients should be monitored for pulmonary symptoms indicative of interstitial lung disease or pneumonitis.
 Discontinue TYKERB in patients who experience pulmonary symptoms indicative of greater than or equal to grade 3 interstitial lung disease/pneumonitis.

-QT Prolongation: TYKERB prolongs the QT interval in some patients and should be administered with caution in patients who have or may develop QT prolongation, including patients with hypokalemia or hypomagnesemia, congenital long QT syndrome, patients taking cumulative high-dose anthracycline, antiarrhythmics, or other products that lead to QT prolongation.
-Hypokalemia and hypomagnesemia should be corrected prior to administration, and electrocardiogram and electrolyte monitoring should be considered.
+QT Prolongation: A concentration-dependent QT prolongation has been associated with TYKERB.
+During treatment with TYKERB, monitor patients who have or may develop QT prolongation, including patients with hypokalemia or hypomagnesemia, congenital long QT syndrome, patients taking cumulative high-dose anthracycline, antiarrhythmics, or other products with known risk for QT prolongation/Torsades de Pointes.
+Correct hypokalemia or hypomagnesemia prior to TYKERB administration.

 Severe Cutaneous Reactions have been reported.
 Discontinue TYKERB if life-threatening reactions (eg, erythema multiforme, Stevens-Johnson syndrome, or toxic epidermal necrolysis) are suspected.

 Pregnancy: TYKERB can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women and females of reproductive potential of the potential risk to the fetus.
 Prior to the initiation of TYKERB, verify the pregnancy status of females of reproductive potential and advise them to use effective contraception during treatment with TYKERB and for 1 week after the last dose.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment with TYKERB and for 1 week after the last dose.